 Best Places to Visit in Hampi, Karnataka #03: The Stone Chariot Temple, Jewel of India

 The Stone Chariot is the most famous symbol of Hampi and quite possibly of the entire state of Karnataka.
-It is so famous that the 6000 USD Golden Chariot Luxury Train is named after it.
+It is so famous that the 6000 USD Golden Chariot, one of the Best Luxury Trains of India is named after it.

 The original chariot was made of wood and was used for ceremonies before it burnt down and was replaced by a stone one that has now been preserved for centuries.
 And no, you cannot move the Stone Chariot no matter how hard you try my friends.

 Those sweaty days at the gym didn’t pay out in the end it seems!